 Students should begin exploring their options beyond WECHS as early as the fall of their junior year.
 WECHS student counselors will hold junior and senior conferences to begin to determine the interests and intentions that students have.
 Students should also attend information sessions hosted by WECHS and the colleges/universities of interest to them.
 They should also meet with WECHS Student Services counselors for guidance in the application process and for support with admissions and financial planning.

-WECHS Northern Campus students must begin the college application process in the fall of their senior year with the least amount of negative marks as possible on their college, as well as high school, transcripts.
+WECHS Northern Campus students must begin the college application process in the fall of their senior year.
 A strong transcript significantly increases a student’s chance of being accepted by the college(s) where they apply.

 Four year colleges and universities look for students who have: